Active senior woman smiling and flexing arms outdoors.

 • Medication side effects and interactions

-Consult with your trusted primary care provider, who knows your medical background.
+Consult with your trusted primary care provider, who is familiar with your medical history.
 Routine communication can lead to better decisions and prompt interventions.

 Supplementation (If Needed)